ghi-electronics/Docs/fez/intro.md

 | CAN                | 0                 |
 | USB Client         | 1                 |
 | WiFi               | Optional          |

+\**Note:  Many peripherals share I/O pins.
+Not all peripherals will be available to your application.*

 ## Resources
 * [Schematic](http://files.ghielectronics.com/downloads/Schematics/FEZ/FEZ%20T18.pdf)